Radiography School 2018-2019 Student Handbook

 All of the CEC’s prohibit smoking and/or the using of tobacco products anywhere within their buildings or their grounds.
 This policy applies to all hospital property, either owned or leased (including parking lots).
 The UA College of Health Professions Non-Smoking Policy states:

 ● The College of Health Professions states in its mission that we support human health and wellness.
 Smoking, in any form, is harmful and therefore cannot be supported in our mission of well being.
-Therefore as of January 1, 2014, The College of Health Professions and each of its Schools, prohibits tobacco use in all its forms including smokeless tobacco and smoking through any method (cigarettes, cigars, pipes and any similar devices).
+Therefore as of January 1, 2014, The College of Health Professions and each of its Programs, prohibits tobacco use in all its forms including smokeless tobacco and smoking through any method (e.g. cigarettes, cigars, pipes and any similar devices).
 This policy also applies to e-cigarettes.
-This policy is intended for the College of Health Profession’s classrooms, labs and clinics where our schools are located.
+This policy is intended for the College of Health Profession’s classrooms, labs and clinics where our programs are located.

 Documentation of medical insurance may be required to attend your CEC.
 As an educational institution, UA does NOT offer medical insurance for the Student Radiographer's educational experience.
 Therefore, each Student Radiographer is responsible for obtaining their own medical insurance.
 If a Student Radiographer desires to purchase medical insurance, contact the UA Health Services Department @ (330) 972-7808 for insurance options.